 Healthcare

-Silicone is mostly used in infant care products, medicine where it can be used to make lubricants, prosthetics, and breast implants.
+It shows up in infant care products, medical lubricants, prosthetics, and breast implants.

 Personal Care Products